codeaudit/SayKitSDK/Tutorials/Recipe App Part 1/SayKitTutorialOutline.md

 ## General plan:
+In this tutorial we'll walk through how to use some of the most important features of SayKit.
+In Part I we'll treat each feature in isolation, and in Part II we'll put them all together into a full app.
-- Create isolated speech components (speech domains and speech resolvers).
-We'll swap components out by simply changing lines of code, instead of user interactions with the app.
+For now, in Part I, components will be swapped out by simply changing lines of code.
-- In Part II we'll explore how to combine the components into a usable app.
-- Include UI outlets for simple feedback so we can test that what we're making works.
-- We'll briefly discuss each class that we use.

 ## Setup
+The backbone of our Part I tutorial app is a single view controller contained within an instance of a `SAYCommandBarController`, which provides a simple interface for the user to start speech recognition.
+We'll rely on a couple of UILabels for simple feedback to test each feature as we go.

 - Create a new single-view application
 - Add the SayKit framework, following the Getting Started instructions here // TODO - Link
 - In `Main.storyboard`'s View Controller Scene:
-    + Add a UILabel and hook it up to a property in `ViewController.m` called `recognizedSpeechLabel`.
+    + Add a UILabel and hook it up to a new property in `ViewController.m` called `recognizedSpeechLabel`.
-    + Add a UILabel and hook it up to a property in `ViewController.m` called `interpretedCommandLabel`.
+    + Add a UILabel and hook it up to a new property in `ViewController.m` called `interpretedCommandLabel`.
-- In `AppDelegate.m`, let's setup a `SAYCommandBarController`, which behaves like a container view controller similar to a `UITabBarController`.
+- In `AppDelegate.m`, setup a `SAYCommandBarController` as the window's root view controller.
+The `SAYCommandBarController` behaves like a container view controller similar to a `UITabBarController`.
 In this case, the content view controller is our `ViewController`.
     ``` objc
     #import <SayKit/SayKit.h>